unionj-cloud/go-doudou/README.md

     logrus.Infof("Memberlist created.
 Local node is %s\n", node) }
 ```
-如果自己需要依赖其他服务，则除了需要把自己的服务注册到微服务集群之外，还需要加上实现服务发现的代码：

-If dependent on other services, it should add service discovery code besides service register code.
+If dependent on other services, here is an example code below.

 ```go
 // service register